niteshkamble/niteshkamble/README.md

 ## I'm [Nitesh Kamble][linkedin]

-A Mobile App Developer from Mumbai, India.
+A Software Developer from India.
 I love building applications & discussing new product ideas.
 Reach out to me on linked-in if you'd like to talk ✌️ .

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin&labelColor=blue)](https://in.linkedin.com/in/nitesh-kamble-778109188)